jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew14.md

 This is me for open-air preaching.
 Needed this reminder today.
 Take my eyes off the difficulties and keep it fixed on Christ.
 4/4/2022.
 #jj

+#### v.30
+>But when he saw the wind, he was afraid and, beginning to sink, cried out, "Lord, save me!"

+On 9/23/22 I woke up looking at LinkedIn (it was a horribly lazy day and it all started with me using my phone in the morning) and saw that Katie Miya got a SWE job already.
+This was the moment I saw the wind.
+If she could get a job, how much of a lazy bum I am!
+I need to keep my eyes on Jesus.
+#jj

 #### v.31
 >Immediately Jesus reached out his hand and caught him.
 "You of little faith," he said, "why did you doubt?"